 - Public comment is analysed and an assessment report is prepared, which includes a scientific risk assessment.

 - This assessment report is approved by the FSANZ Board.

-- Another round of public comment may be sought, and these comments are analysed and amendments made to the report if necessary.
+- Another round of public comment may be sought, then these comments are analysed and amendments made to the report if necessary.

 - The FSANZ Board approves or rejects the final assessment report.

-- The Legislative and Governance Forum on Food Regulation is notified of the decision and if ministers do not request a review, the standard is gazetted (published) and is incorporated into the Food Standards Code.
+- The Australia and New Zealand Ministerial Forum on Food Regulation is notified of the decision and if ministers do not request a review, the standard is gazetted (published) and incorporated into the Food Standards Code.

 Where to get help